fbpx

 Whenever I see the word conflict when using Git, it feels very intimidating and scary.

-Something most developers hate to see and try to avoid like the plague.
+Something most developers hate to see and try to avoid like the plague is merge conflicts.
 However, trying to avoid merge conflicts on GitHub is not a way to solve the problem.
-Taking your time to understand why the merge conflict happened and how to resolve it is a much better solution to the issue.
+Taking your time to understand why the merge conflict happened and how to resolve it is a much better solution, similar to the approach of Bridging the Gap: From Python to Scala with Quantexa, which emphasizes understanding challenges in technology transitions.

 My intention for this article is to help clarify the process of resolving a merge conflict and why they occur in the first place.